Hot and Strong: Seven Can’t-Miss Coffee Shops in Downtown Raleigh

 You need coffee.
 Downtown Raleigh, N.C., has it, with more great options than ever before.
 In Raleigh, coffee is more than a pick-me-up.
 It's a way to meet friends, connect and share important ideas or to take a moment for yourself.
 These spots, and many more, help accomplish all those things.
 You'll find quiet corners, friendly faces, books to read, pastries to be enjoyed and, yes, you'll find great coffee.

-Like the name says, located in downtown Raleigh's One City Plaza building and known for it's loyal customer base that rave about the reasonably priced, delicious sandwiches, great breakfast options and fresh-brewed coffee.
+Like the name says, located in downtown Raleigh's One City Plaza building and known for its loyal customer base that rave about the reasonably-priced, delicious sandwiches, great breakfast options and fresh-brewed coffee.
 As a major added bonus, you can create your own ice cream concoction, which is highly recommended!

 Housed in a beautiful space just a block from downtown Raleigh's City Plaza, Sosta Cafe is one of the city's best-kept secrets.
 Salads, sandwiches and coffee served with "authentic French attitude"—you'll know what that means the moment you walk in.
 Grab a locally-roasted cup of coffee and spring for an omelet with whatever fillings you want (before 10:30am).
-Chances are good that the owner of this super-cool spot will be behind the counter and whipping up your order.

 This coffee, cocktail and dessert lounge—you decide on the order you want those items in—is a perfect spot to start your morning with coffee and a house-baked pastry, fuel up during the day or cap off a fun night downtown.
-If you're feeling adventurous, ask your barista for a recommendation—you may end up with a drink like their Black & Coke (chilled espresso and Mexican Coke) or the Daywalker (chilled espresso with bitters and ginger beer).
+If you're feeling adventurous, ask your barista for a recommendation—you may end up with a drink like the Black & Coke (chilled espresso and Mexican Coke) or the Daywalker (chilled espresso with bitters and ginger beer).
 You can't go wrong!

 Check out even more awesome coffeehouses downtown, here.